MachinisteWeb/node-atlas/README.en.md

 ┊┉
 ```

-you can
+you can:

-- manage the version `en-us` directly to the root of `variations/` (as NodeAtlas find nothing in` en-us` then it uses the values of the root files) and
+- manage the version `en-us` directly to the root of `variations/` (as NodeAtlas find nothing in `en-us` then it uses the values of the root files) and
 - manage the `fr-fr` release in the `fr-fr/ `,

 Thus, if a sentence has not yet translated into a file `fr-fr`, instead of returning an error, NodeAtlas return the root version or the version `en-us`.